swiftlang/swift-evolution/proposals/0447-span-access-shared-contiguous-storage.md

 #### Index Validation Utilities

 This proposal originally included index validation utilities for `Span`. such as `boundsContain(_: Index) -> Bool` and `boundsContain(_: Range<Index>) -> Bool`.
 After review feedback, we believe that the utilities proposed would also be useful for index validation on `UnsafeBufferPointer`, `Array`, and other similar `RandomAccessCollection` types. `Range` already a single-element `contains(_: Bound) -> Bool` function which can be made even more efficient.
 We should add an additional function that identifies whether a `Range` contains the _endpoints_ of another `Range`.
 Note that this is not the same as the existing `contains(_: some Collection<Bound>) -> Bool`, which is about the _elements_ of the collection.
-This semantic difference can lead to different results when examing empty `Range` instances.
+This semantic difference can lead to different results when examining empty `Range` instances.

 #### Support for `Span` in `for` loops